 The inevitable decrease in oestrogen during the whole menopause process can often cause issues with vaginal dryness.
 It doesn’t just stop at dryness though.
 Some women also experience pain, itching, burning and painful intercourse.
 Bad times.
 If you’ve had a dose of thrush you know the sitch.

-The technical/medical term for this is called vaginal atrophy.
+The technical/medical term for this is genito-urinary syndrome of the menopause (GSM).
 Unfortunately, unlike hot flushes and the fact that they improve over time, vaginal atrophy actually gets worse.
 This is why it shouldn’t be ignored and for your own comfort and sanity, you might need to address it.